Billable Roles & Rate Cards

 A rate card defines the roles and their billable rates for your company.
 For example, you might have a "Developer" role that is billed at $150 per hour and a "Designer" role that is billed at $160 per hour.
-When you plan a deal, you specify which roles will be involved and their allocations.
-Pricing for the deal is calculated based on the roles, their allocation amounts and their billable rates.

 Your rate card is managed in the Company Settings screen.